molily/molily.de/_posts/2019-02-03-testing-angular.md

 Karma then launches one or more browsers.
 The idea of Karma is to run the tests in different browser to ensure cross-browser interoperability.
 All widely-used browsers are supported: Chrome, Internet Explorer, Edge, Firefox and Safari.
 Per default, Karma starts Chrome.

 The launched browser navigates to `http://localhost:9876/`.
 As mentioned, this site serves the test runner and the test bundle.
 The tests start immediately.
-You can track the progress and read the results in the browser and on the console.
+You can track the progress and read the results in the browser and on the shell.

 When running the tests in the [counter project](https://github.com/9elements/angular-workshop), the browser output looks like this:

 <img src="/img/robust-angular/karma-success.png" alt="46 specs, 0 failures" class="image-max-full" loading="lazy">

-This is the console output:
+This is the shell output:

 ```
 INFO [karma-server]: Karma v5.0.7 server started at http://0.0.0.0:9876/